If this were a scene from a movie starring your business venture, you'd want to watch it over and over again.

 There are various ways to price discounts.
 In a recent post, we examined how volume or tiered pricing can significantly impact the output of your pricing model.

 A good pricing model paired with effective discounts can maximize growth.
-Here are seven strategies to consider when utilizing discounts as a tool to increase profits and grow your customer base.
+Here are seven pricing strategies to consider when utilizing discounts as a tool to increase profits and grow your customer base.

 1. Offer attractive discounts to new customers